<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Get-AdUser -Filter * -Properties SamAccountName, DisplayName, manager | Select-Object -Property SamAccountName, Displayname, @{Name="manager";Expression={(Get-ADUser $_.manager -Properties DisplayName).DisplayName}}

-members of group - see group members, show
+members of a group - see group members, show, group members, show whether users or computers

 membership of AD groups between two users, compare - see group membership between two users, compare